 Musoshin Gion

-Being a soup lover, Japan was my happy place.
-We had Ramen in various forms all over the country – from local dives, nicer sit down restaurants, to fast food chains.
+Being soup lovers, Japan was our happy place.
+We had Ramen in various forms all over the country – from local dives, and nicer sit-down restaurants, to fast food chains.

 It’s the go-to meal for locals and everyone will vouch for their favorite.
-For us, only one restaurant stood out to us as going above the average bowl of noodles.
-This was Musoshin Gion in Kyoto.
+For us, there’s only one restaurant that stood out as going WAY above the average bowl of noodles—this was Musoshin Gion in Kyoto.

 They prepare their broth and noodles the night before.
 This gives their Ramen a heartier, tastier broth with a slightly spicier finish.
 We went twice, each time the young chefs had Showtek playing as they cooked and their customers ate.